sharontherese/latin-mass-wedding/content/post/customs/index.md

 ![](/uploads/customs/6.nuptial_veil.jpg)

-Reused with permission from Catherine Asija, 2022
+Caption: photo reused with permission from Catherine Asija (2022)

 The nuptial veil, or _velatio nuptialis_, is enjoying something of a renaissance in Catholic weddings lately[^7].
 Visually striking, it evokes ancient Jewish customs, Eucharistic processions, and royalty.